 Abraham died in 1942 in the Holocaust]

 Abraham and Bina's children: Joseph (Joe), Hymie, Izzie Baumstein had immigrated before 1920 they settled in NY and in Tennessee, Salka had emigrated to Colombia with her 2 daughters’ following her husband, Abraham Knobel.

 Ezechiel left Poland only in 1921, but with the change of the US immigration laws just when he departed, compelled him to change his ticket to another place, and there wait for the visa, so he came to Brazil where he had no family at all.
 He started his life in Sao Paulo, after a while knew a family from Warsaw that had properties in Ostrowiec, the Rosset family [apparently not related to Akiva Rosset]; the patriarch was Benjamin Rosset his wife Rosa Kanal, who had emigrated from Poland soon after him.

 Ezechiel married one of the daughters, Frimche/Fany (Rosset).
 They had 2 children Moysés and Branca Baumstein.
 Ezechiel gave up on immigrating to the US and stood in Brazil, along the years had many businesses, most of them in construction and clothing trade.

-The youngest son of Abraham and Bina Baumstein remained in Ostrowiec, Berk (Bernard) Baumstein married Dorka (Dora) Kleinman in 1935 and they had a daughter Bina.
+Berk (Bernard) Baumstein lived in Ostrowiec and married Dorka (Dora) Kleinman in 1935 and they had a daughter Bina.

 They reunited at the end of the war as soon they could, they left Poland and went to a refugee’s camp in Germany, in 1947 with the help of the brothers in the US, and they managed to immigrate to NYC.